mklemm/jaxb-rich-contract-plugin/README.md

 	* fluent-builder: Made "add..." and "with..." methods for collection properties fall through if they are given a NULL arg for the item collection.
 * **1.6.0**:
 	* immutable: You can now have a "modifier" class generated that provides methods to modify the state of an otherwise immutable object anyway.
+* **1.6.1**:
+	* minor bugfixes
+* **1.6.2**:
+	* immutable: Introduced alternate collection type when generating immutable collection properties
+	* made more names of generated items configurable
+* **1.6.3**:
+	* Added "fake" mode for immutable, only for test purposes
+* **1.6.4**:
+	* group-contract: when generating methods that could conflict with each other in cases where two interfaces are used at the same time as generic type parameter boundaries, an extra level of interfaces is declared so that the potentially problematic methods are in their own interface definition which can be omitted in your code if desired.
+	* Issue #16 resolved.
+	* clone: Resolved an issue with generating the "throws CloneNotSupportedException" declarations.
+Now they are only generated if actually needed.

 ###  Usage